 - Create awareness of the precepts, paradigms, and possibilities of precision academics.

-- Develop an understanding of the emerging and exemplar practices and practitioners of precision academics.
+- Develop an understanding of the emerging and exemplary practices and practitioners of precision academics.

-- Foster discussion and discovery activities that develop an ability for USG faculty and institutions to adopt, adapt, and support precision academics designs and methods.
+- Foster discussion and discovery activities that develop an ability for USG faculty and institutions to adopt, adapt, and support precision academic designs and methods.

 Inside Higher Ed on Precision Academics: Technology is enabling the rise of precision academics in higher education, writes Myk Garn, who describes the game-changing potential of mapping and coding the academic genome.